Sears to set to open first batch of smaller stores

 "We need to instill confidence that we are open for business," said Boutros in an interview with The Associated Press, declining to comment on recent sales trends.

-Lampert is restructuring the business but Sears' long-term survival remains an open question.
+Lampert is restructuring the business, but Sears' long-term survival remains an open question.
 It has to contend with increasing competition from the likes of Best Buy, Home Depot and Walmart.

 Each of the new stores will sell both major and small kitchen appliances.
 Customers can meet with experts to explore how new appliances will look in their home.
 They will also have kiosks where shoppers can order items available online and in the regular stores and can have them be delivered to the store or delivered at home.